teknostatik7/zephirex.core/README.md

 # Zephirex.Core
 Coinbase Pro Trading bot

-Very early stages of development yet robust, currently trades in small or large increments, safe parameters allow you to monitor each individual trade live.
-Reports must be pulled separately to affirm efficiency and monitor risk.
+Robust and stable automated trading software, currently trades in small or large increments, safe parameters allow you to monitor each individual trade live.
+Reports are still in development and thus must be pulled directly from Coinbase Pro to affirm efficiency and monitor risk.

 Instructions: